harashish-arora/COL106-Assignment/README.md

   Shell script to compile the project using g++/clang++.

 ## 3. Compilation Instructions
+Ensure you are in a UNIX or UNIX-like environment (and thus you must be in GitBash or WSL if you are in Windows).

 (One Time)
-To make the build.sh executabe, run this once:
+To make the build.sh executable, run this once:

 ```
 chmod +x build.sh